grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### hidden_toggles

 Hide additional specific feature toggles from the feature management page.
-By default, feature toggles in stages `unknown`, `experimental`, and `private preview` are hidden from the UI.
-Use this option to hide toggles in stages `public preview`, `general availability`, and `deprecated`.
+By default, feature toggles in the `unknown`, `experimental`, and `private preview` stages are hidden from the UI.
+Use this option to hide toggles in the `public preview`, `general availability`, and `deprecated` stages.

 ### read_only_toggles